CHanson92/Vue-Clothing-Store/README.md

 This was a project that I did following a LinkedIn Learning course 'Vue Essentials.'

+I created a basic clothing store where I took data from an API and designed a shopping page & a checkout page.

 ## Project setup
 ```
 npm install